Calverton Park, MO

 Description: A muscle pull, sometimes called a muscle strain, happens when muscle fibers are strained or torn.

-Causes: Sudden acceleration or deceleration during activities like sprinting, repeated stress or overuse, inadequate warm-up or stretching before activity, and fatigue or muscle weakness.
+Causes: Sudden acceleration or deceleration during activities like sprinting, overuse or repetitive stress on the muscle, inadequate warm-up or stretching before activity, and fatigue or muscle weakness.

-Symptoms: Immediate, intense pain at the site of the injury, swelling and bruising, muscle weakness and difficulty using the affected muscle, stiffness, and limited range of motion.
-You may also experience a noticeable decrease in strength and mobility.
+Symptoms: Sudden, sharp pain at the site of the injury, swelling and bruising, muscle weakness and difficulty using the affected muscle, stiffness, and limited range of motion.
+There may also be a noticeable decrease in strength and mobility.

 Ankle Sprain